AU-COBRA/ConCert/execution/examples/dexter2/README.md

 Formalisation of the Dexter 2 decentralised exchange based on the informal spec https://gitlab.com/dexter2tz/dexter2tz/-/tree/master/docs/informal-spec

-Consist of the following parts.
+The development consists of the following parts.

 ## Dexter 2 Liquidity Token